 In accordance with Terence’s wishes the family demanded the body once an inquest had been conducted.

 The authorities thus had to endure the huge crowds that filed past the body lying in state in Southwark Cathedral overnight followed by a huge funeral procession through London with the hearse flanked by uniformed IRA members.

 To prevent a repeat of this happening in Dublin the British authorities violently stole the body from the funeral party at Holyhead in Wales and transported it, against the family’s wishes, by steamer, The Rathmore, to Cork.
 In protest the funeral party carried on as originally planned and went directly to Dublin where, without a body, requiem Mass was held followed by a funeral procession through the capital city in which a day of mourning was being observed.

 Meanwhile the steamer carrying the body of Terence MacSwiney had arrived at Queenstown (Cobh) but no one there would dare accept the cargo without the permission of the family from which it had been stolen.
 The British had no other recourse but to further convey the coffin nearer to Cork; landing it later on that day at Custom House Quay by means of a tugboat.
 However even there no one would receive the coffin.
 It was only later on that night that the MacSwiney family, only recently returned from Dublin, finally retook possession of their brother’s body, again in the intimidating presence of a large contingent of British soldiers and RIC Auxiliaries.

-There is a painting by Sir John Lavery of the subsequent funeral Mass of Terence MacSwiney at the Cathedral of St Mary and St. Anne (North Cathedral) which highlights the tri-colour draped coffin.
+There is a painting by Sir John Lavery of the London funeral Mass of Terence MacSwiney at the St. George’s Cathedral, Southwark which highlights the tri-colour draped coffin.